WittyInventor/BookSearchEngine/instructions.md

 ### Back-End Specifications

+everthing else in back end isdone except for one part

 You’ll need to complete the following tasks in each of these back-end files:

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.